Note: I have edited this as of March 31, 2021.

 10)”How often will you be posting to the blog?”

 At the end of 2011 I had ended my days of posting every week or two.
 I have covered most of my favorite areas and had burned out.
 Now, I still have tons of pictures, footage, and places I can go.
-It just got to the point that it wasn’t as fun to me as it once was.
+It just got to the point that it was not as fun to me as it once was.
 It is much better in the long run for me to not post as much.
 I still have various projects I intend to do, but without feeling I am on a schedule which was what killing my enthusiasm.

 13)“Anything else you want to say?”